-- United States - United Kingdom
+- \ United States - \ United Kingdom

 The Company evaluates performance and allocates resources based upon operating income.
 The accounting policies of the reportable segments are the same as those described in the summary of accounting policies.
-There are no inter-segment sales.
+There are inter-segment sales which have been removed upon consolidation and for the purposes of the information shown below.

-Information concerning principal geographic areas is presented below according to the area where the activity is taking place for the period ending January 31, 2008 and the year ending October 31, 2007:
+Information concerning principal geographic areas is presented below according to the area where the activity is taking place for the period ended January 31, 2009 and the year ended October 31, 2008: